 We know that for some people gambling can become a problem, harming relationships and risking serious debt.
 Are you, or is someone you know, a harmful gambler?

-As with other addictions, the consequences of gambling can have a damaging impact on your psychological and physical health, with 60% of problem gamblers in the UK suffering from depression and a worrying 13% attempting suicide.
+As with other addictions, the consequences of gambling can have a damaging impact on your psychological and physical health, with 60 percent of problem gamblers in the UK suffering from depression and a worrying 13 percent attempting suicide.

 What starts as harmless fun can escalate into a problem quickly - recognising the warning signs can help you realise when it’s time to seek help for yourself or others.